OOI-RCA-APL/ceres/docs/components.md

 Each component is conceptually a _node_, having an arbitrary number of _child_ components, and _at most_ one _parent_ component.
 Components _must_ have a unique `name` within their parent.
 This ensures each component is uniquely _addressable_ within its tree.

-A component's `address` describes its position in the tree, and is computed automatically from the component's `name` and the names of its ancestors.
-A component with no parent is a _root_ component, and has the address `@`.
-Other addresses are relative to the root, and are defined by descending component names with `.` as a separator. _For example, the address `@a.b.c` refers to a component named `c`, which is a child of `@a.b`, which is a child of `@a`, which is ultimately the child of the root component `@`._

-A _subtree_ of components within a larger component tree is called a _unit_.
-For example, if components `@a.b` and `@a.c` exist, they are part of the unit `@a`.
-Units are subtrees of components that usually work together to accomplish a specific task, such as interfacing with one external device to retrieve data. _Components within a unit are usually managed, started, stopped and monitored together._

-Components _above_ a component in a tree are called its _ancestors_.
-Components _below_ a component in a tree are its _descendants_, or _subcomponents_.
-A child component can _only_ be running if its _parent_ is running.
-So for convenience, a component is automatically started when any of its subcomponents are started.
-For example, starting `@a.b` will also start `@a` and `@`.
-Conversely, when a component is stopped, all its subcomponents are too.

-_Enabling_ a component will cause it to started automatically when its parent starts.
-Ancestors of an enabled component are also implicitly enabled.
-All components are _disabled_ by default.

-Components inherit the `database` of their parent, meaning component trees implicitly store all messages, alerts and logs in the same place. _If a component has no parent, and no explicit database, a temporary one is created for it automatically._

-Components in the base `components` list of `ceres.yaml` are implicit _children_ of a root component.
-The purpose of the Ceres engine itself is to manage the component tree you define in `ceres.yaml`.

 ### Example

 ```yaml